ppy/osu-wiki/wiki/Tournaments/JOKE/1KWC_2024/en.md

 ### Stage Instructions

 1. The first weekend will be the Qualifiers.
 Team captains will nominate a day/time for their team to participate.
-All teams will then play through the Qualifiers mappool, followed by a 5 minute break (players may opt to skip this), and then through the Qualifiers mappool for a second time (players may opt to skip playing certain maps again, or the whole pool).
+All teams will then play through the Qualifiers mappool, followed by a 5 minute break (Teams may opt to skip this), and then through the Qualifiers mappool for a second time (Teams may opt to skip playing certain maps again, or the whole pool).
 2. The Round of 24 (following Qualifiers) is single-elimination.
 Teams seeded 1-8 will have a bye.
 Teams seeded 9-24 will compete to advance to the Bracket Stage.
 3. The Bracket Stage (following the Round of 24) is double-elimination.
 4. The winning condition for each stage is as follows: